-In calendar year 2021, the average daily population was 18.1.
-This was a decrease from 2020 when the facility had an average of 23.6.
-The continued improvement in the average daily population is attributed to the efforts of the Court, State's Attorney and Public Defender working to handle cases more efficiently.
-In addition, some of the decrease in population is
+In calendar year 2022, the average daily population was 33.5.
+This was an increase from 2021 when the facility had an average of 18.1.
+The below capacity average daily population is attributed to the efforts of the Court, State's Attorney and Public Defender working to handle cases more efficiently.
+The increase in daily population is correlated to the effects of juveniles' adjustment in post-pandemic times..

 The Detention Center provides a variety of programming for the minors lodged here.
 Rosecrance provides behavioral health services for the minors in detention through a contract with University of Illinois School of Medicine-Rockford.
+Behavioral Health Services will2 be expanded in the upcoming year due to funding received through the Winnebago County Community Mental Health Board funding.
 In addition, three District 205 special education certified teachers work with the youth on either their home school work or on a core curriculum of Math, English, and Geography.
 In 2020, the District installed Wi-Fi in the building which enables the minors to use tablets for their work now.
 Detention Center staff and outside volunteers supplement their formal education with career exploration, art, and teaching a variety of life skills.